 Charlotte is interested in the role academic libraries can play facilitating undergraduate research opportunities that center on archives, oral history, and community partnerships.
+She is the director for digital scholarship of the Queer Archives Project, winner of a 2020 Center for Research Libraries (CRL) Award for Access.
+From 2017-2022, she co-directed the Lehigh Valley Engaged Humanities Consortium, a grant initiative funded by the Andrew W. Mellon Foundation.
+She was recognized with a 2019 Image Award from the Easton chapter of the NAACP for her work in connection with the LVEHC.
 Charlotte serves as a project management intermediary for DSS faculty collaborations and digitization initiatives.
 She also liaises between the Lafayette digital repository team and the Samvera Community for open-source digital repository development.
-She collaborates with Lafayette faculty on classroom digital projects and undergraduate research supervision.
-She consults on:
+She consults with faculty, students, and other constituencies on:

 Prior to arriving at Lafayette, Charlotte was a Mellon/Council on Library and Information Resources (CLIR) Postdoctoral Fellow in Digital Scholarship at Southwestern University in Georgetown, TX.
-She is a Research Fellow for the Modernist Archives Publishing Project, and she is on the Board of Directors of the Texas After Violence Project oral history initiative.
+She has served as a Research Fellow for the Modernist Archives Publishing Project, and on the Board of Directors of the Texas After Violence Project oral history initiative.

 “‘Connecting to the Ideologies That Surround Us’: Oral History Stewardship as an Entry Point to Critical Theory in the Undergraduate Classroom.”
-Oral History Review, vol. 44, no. 2, 2017, pp. 348–62.
+Oral History Review, 44:2, 2017.

 “Archival Absence and Presence: A Review of Archives-Oriented Panels at MLA 2017.”
 Archive Journal, February 2017.

-“Book Balls, Fox Trots, and Boeuf Bordelaise: The Early History of International P.E.N.,” in the Harry Ransom Center Ransom Edition, Spring 2016; reposted by TIME.com
+“Book Balls, Fox Trots, and Boeuf Bordelaise: The Early History of International P.E.N.,” in the Harry Ransom Center Ransom Center Magazine, Spring 2016; reposted by TIME.com